-Historically, gritting on Saturday has followed the same pattern as from Monday to Friday.
-The proposal is to bring this down to a ‘Sunday service’ level, i.e. with only the main routes and loop roads treated between 8am and 5pm.
-However, as is currently the case, key locations such as health centres, care centres etc. will be prioritised.
+Historically, gritting on Saturday had followed the same pattern as from Monday to Friday.
+This was reduced to a ‘Sunday service’ level, i.e. with only the main routes and loop roads treated between 8am and 5pm., Key locations such as health centres, care centres etc. are still prioritised.

 Not gritting certain routes when alternatives are available

-The decision to introduce these changes was made at a meeting of the Council on 31 October this year.
-They will come into affect on Monday 12 November 2012.
+The decision to introduce these changes was made at a meeting of the Council on 31 October this year and came into effect on Monday 12 November 2012.

 How do I find out more?

 Find out more about what we do during winter...

 Anyone with individual queries can contact the Roads Service directly on 01595 744866.